dberga/iquaflow-qmr-loss/README.md

 # MSRN optimization

 In this repo we add a novel QMRLoss which is able to adapt or regularize the training of MSRN upon a specific metric objective (e.g. blur, sharpness, rer, snr, etc.) with respect GT.
 It can also be used to regularize to explicitly minimize or maximize a specific metric.
+ - *rer* is a measure of the edge response ( mesures the degree of the transition ) which also informs on image sharpness.
+ - *snr* - Signal to noise (gaussian) ratio.
+ - *sigma* - of a gaussian distribution.
+It measures blur by defining its kernel.
+ - *sharpness* - Edge response (lower is blurred, higher is oversharpened)
+ - *scale* - resolution proportion scale (x2 from 0.30 is 0.15 m/px)

 ____________________________________________________________________________________________________